semishawn/semipedia/_semiterms/potus-threshold.md

 		description: [
 			{
 				explanation: "The point in one's life in which one has performed a certain level/number of unbecoming actions that disqualifies them from the possibility of being elected President of the United States.",
-				example: "Your little \"prank\" just crossed you over the POTUS threshold."
+				example: "Your little 'prank' just crossed you over the POTUS threshold."
 			}
 		]
 	}